fhightower/notebook-experiments/README.md

 # Notebooks

-Jupyter notebooks capturing thoughts and explorations.
+A playground for experiments with Jupyter notebooks.

 ## Usage